no-go/ReoTwe/README.md

 ![Img 06](img/05.png)

-## Todo und Issues (german)
+## Todo und Issues

-- Zurückgehen (history) neu implementieren
-- Such-Dialog neu implementieren (ohne komma oder at und hashtag, intuitiver)
-- bessere Pflege der Suchbegriffe und User
-- Browsen debuggen
-- Intro nach erstinstallations: Gifs und Hinweise, warum die ANTI-FEATURES gewünscht sind !!
-- nach Linkverfolgung nach oben scrollen
-- nach Tweeten und Autorisieren den Inhalt neu aufbauen bzw.
-Refresh
+- better favourite editing (not a single, stupid textfield)
+- browse/follow a link: scroll to top of the list
+- after sending a tweet and authorising do a refresh
+- implement a history function
+- more intuitive search function
+- Tweet share ...
+- text only cache
-- auf Android 4.1 testen
+- test on Android 4.1
 - Screenshots 7 Zoll
-- Tweet teilen ...
-- bei f-droid comitten
-- text only cache